 "Rivers are the circulatory system of our planet, flowing from high ground to the oceans and seas.
 Water is vital as both sources for life and transportation of necessary elements.

 The programs are written in the C++ language.
-Each computer is running its own individual copy of the program and communicating with the other computers via network creating a massive parallel processing whole.
+Each computer runs its own individual copy of the program and communicates with the other computers via a network, creating a powerful parallel processing ensemble.
 The system represents one of the more powerful clusters of computational power in central Paris, comparable with a cosmopolitan traffic control centre.

 The mechanics of the software use a combination of artificial life and physics simulation techniques to combine language and the hydrological cycle.
 Computers allow us to examine seemingly unrelated concepts to discover convergent patterns.
 In this instance the museum architecture and presence of the visitor are catalysts, extending the physical permutations of the artwork.

-The text used represents a vocabulary based On the derivation of the contents of the permanent collection, like a living thesaurus for the museum.
-The words emerge from the entrance at the top of the ramp as if the contents of the museum had dissolved into a liquid language that then drains from the collection.
+The text used represents a vocabulary based on the the contents of the Permanent Collection, like a living thesaurus for the Museum.
+The words emerge from the entrance at the top of the ramp as if the contents of the museum had dissolved into a liquid language that then drains from the Collection.

 The extent of the projection is defined by the architecture of the ramp.
-There is a constant implicit dialogue between visitors to the museum and the artwork.
+There is a constant implicit dialogue between visitors to the Museum and the artwork.
 As the visitor moves up the ramp the words flow under and around their feet as if they were paddling in a stream.
-At certain points the degree of immersion within the projection increases bathing the walker deeper in words.
+At certain points the degree of immersion within the projection increases, immersing the visitor deeper in a sea words.

-By the time the viewer has climbed and descended the ramp they will have unconsciously encountered the entire literal content of the collection as it flowed around them.
-The journey from beginning to end inducts the visitor to the objects and ideas they will encounter in the space beyond.
+By the time the viewer has climbed and descended the ramp they will have unconsciously encountered the entire literal content of the collection as it flows around them.
+From beginning to end, the journey introduces the visitor to the objects and ideas they will encounter in the space beyond.